yuens1002/Blog-App/README.md

 # wats 1030 Final Project
 Blog App Django Deployment

-at this pt for the final project, i’m simply doing a python/django deployment with a custom domain blog site which will allow an authenticated user to add and edit new post.
+at this pt for the final project, i’m simply doing a python/django deployment with a custom domain blog site which will allow an authenticated user to add and edit post(s).

 02.28.15